JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_aircrafts.rst

 * :code:`XTSTEP` : data storage frequency.
 If not set, it is forced to 60s.
 The frequency must be a multiple of the timestep of the chosen model NMODEL if CMODEL='FIX' or of the main model 1 if CMODEL='MOB'.
 It will be enforced at run.

-The .csv files should follow the format example hereafter (the first line is ignored, here the altitude is given in pressure):
+The .csv files should follow the format example hereafter (the first line is ignored, here the altitude is given in pressure (in hPa)):

 .. code-block::